 - Regular length garden hose connecting to your outdoor tap

 - Build the base from the wood pieces.
 The base pieces should be a minimum of one foot in length, but two feet is even better for stability.

 - Attach the automatic waterer to the wooden base with screws.

 - Use hose clamps on each end of the short piece of scrap hose to attach fittings.

 - Attach valve (tap) to brass fitting on the other end of the old short hose.

-- Attach brass female end of small hose to galvanized waterer.
+- Attach the brass female end of the small hose to galvanized waterer.

 - Connect the valve end to a regular garden hose coming from your outdoor tap.

 Step 6 can be made without the valve shut off, but we find it more convenient to do it this way if we want to switch the supply off when we move it or clean it.

 When to Use Automatic Waterers